When we think of the medical profession, most minds turn to doctors and nurses.

-For the first few years of their field training, an anesthesiologist will work alongside a senior in the field, wherever their practice may be.
+For the first few years of their field training, an anesthesiologist works alongside a senior in the field, wherever their practice may be.

-Once they are licensed and capable of choosing their own practice, the field opens up dramatically.
+Once licensed and capable of choosing their practice, the field opens up dramatically.

 Here are some examples of where an anesthesiologist may find work.